Subdivision Development

 Developers requiring gas or electric services installed in their subdivision must have a completed and approved Functional Servicing Report in order to apply for services.
 Apply once you are ready to proceed with development and have all appropriate approvals from your jurisdiction's planning department.

-There is a $100/lot application fee to apply for electric and gas servicing in a subdivision development.
+There is an application fee to request electric and gas servicing.

 Funding model